ClarkFieseln/tea2adt/doc/documentation.md

 The old good analog cables (e.g. 3.5mm, RCA) offer an important additional barrier against attacks.

-While the digital transmission of audio information requires usually a client and a server running on both devices and also standardized communication protocols which are vulnerable to attacks, the plain analogue transmission of audio offers a much smaller attack surface.
+While the digital transmission of audio information requires usually a client and a server running on both devices and also standard communication protocols which are vulnerable to attacks, the plain analogue transmission of audio offers a much smaller attack surface.

 ## Volume levels